kliewkliew/scala-shopping-client/README.md

 ###eBay
 APIs in "eBay developers program" do not provide bidding functionality, so I reverse-engineered the website's REST API.

 ###Remambo (for Yahoo!
-Japan Auctions and Rakuten; eventually for Yahoo!
-Japan Shopping)
+Japan Auctions, Yahoo!
+Japan Shopping, and Rakuten)
 Reverse-engineered REST API.

 ## Usage
-An example is available in `Application.scala`.
+Examples are available in the main classes at the scala root directory.
+These can be run from sbt.

 ## Implementation Details
 Http requests execute asynchronously using `Future`s and the `Spray` framework.